simon-shakya/aws/cloudwatch-alarm-exporter/prometheus.md

+# Prometheus setup Locally

 To set up Prometheus locally using Docker, follow these steps.
 Prometheus is a powerful open-source system monitoring and alerting toolkit that is commonly used to collect and query metrics.
 Running Prometheus in Docker simplifies the setup and ensures you have an isolated environment.

-Step 1: Install Docker
+## Step 1: Install Docker
 If you don't have Docker installed, you can install it from Docker's official site.
 Follow the instructions for your operating system.

-Step 2: Create a Prometheus Configuration File Prometheus uses a configuration file (prometheus.yml) to define how it collects metrics.
+## Step 2: Create a Prometheus Configuration File
+Prometheus uses a configuration file (prometheus.yml) to define how it collects metrics.
 For this example, we'll use the default configuration.

 Create a directory for Prometheus: